 - From the ‘View Creds’ option as well you can see the WP details.

 - You can ‘Migrate’ the site to live hosting, click on the option, it helps you to migrate your WordPress to the available choice of host.

 - From Export As, you can export the site as a zip file to use in LocalWP (local development).

 - Save As Template: You can save your site as a template for future use.
 (I will explain this feature in the next section).

 Then under Advanced options that are available in paid versions, you get:

-Templates feature gives you the option of saving your existing site as a template.
+The templates feature gives you the option of saving your existing site as a template.
 You can further create new sites through the template and it will look exactly like the original one.
-In the free version, you can only create 1 template, however, you can create 5 template sites.
+In the free version, you can only create 1 template.
+However, you can create 5 template sites.

 Configuration feature lets you create a preset for technical details like WordPress version, PHP configuration, WordPress configuration, and so on.
 You can also pre-install plugins and themes.

 In templates, you can go beyond just pre-installing plugins and themes, it lets you configure and save your settings.
 To create a template, navigate to the drop-down of the active site that you want to save as a template and select the ‘Save As Template’ option.